-1. What is an inverted sentence?
+1. What are inverted sentences?

 2. Types of inverted sentences